ComplexSecurity/knowledge-base/docs/programming/fgc.md

 ?>
 ```

->[!caution]
+!!! danger
->In this example, an attacker could manipulate the query string in the URL to access sensitive files.
+    In this example, an attacker could manipulate the query string in the URL to access sensitive files.
 For instance:

 ```bash
 http://example.com/script.php?file=../../etc/passwd